-1 Age shall be sent when it is not considered to be individually identifiable information.
+1 The age.v.v and age.v.u parameters shall be sent when they are not considered to be individually identifiable information.
+Otherwise, ageGroup.v.c shall be sent.

-2 Age group shall be sent when age is considered to be individually identifiable information.
+2 At least mainSearchCriteria.v.c and mainSearchCriteria.v.cs must be sent, or mainSearchCriteria.v.ot must be sent.
 3 This parameter shall be sent when mainSearchCriteria.v.ot is present as a parameter.

+4 These parameters are not to be used under this profile.

+5 payor is an extension to [InfobuttonURL] that is expected to be adopted in the next release.

+The sections following describe each parameter in detail.
+The numbered items beneath each parameter specify conformance requirements of this profile.
+Numbered conformance requirements marked in bold are constraints that are more restrictive than those provided in the HL7 Infobutton standard or guides.
+Those marked in italics are extensions to those specifications.

 knowledgeRequestNotification.id.root

+The identifier for the knowledge request is used both in the query clinical knowledge transaction, and in audit logs.
+It is required to be sent to ensure that audit logs between the Clinical Knowledge Request actor and the Clinical Knowledge Directory actor can be correlated.

 The Clinical Knowledge Requester shall send this parameter for every retrieval.
 The value shall be an OID or UUID that uniquely identifies the individual request and shall not be repeated for any subsequent request.

-The Clinical Knowledge Source shall report this identifier in its subsequent responses.
+The Clinical Knowledge Directory shall report this identifier in its subsequent responses.

 knowledgeRequestNotification.effectiveTime.v

+The effective time specifies the time at which the request is made.
+Because both the sender and receiver typically have a clock, it need not be sent.
+However, this parameter may also be relevant to the request (e.g., for knowledge that varies based upon the current time).
+For example, a public health alert may expire at a particular point in time, and thus be no longer relevant to a knowledge request, or a health resource referred to by a knowledge resource might not be available at a particular point in time.

 The Clinical Knowledge Requester may send this parameter.

-When this parameter is present, the Clinical Knowledge Source may use this date and time to limit the search results, but is not required to.
+When this parameter is present, the Clinical Knowledge Directory may use this date and time to limit the search results, but is not required to.
+This may be used for example, when querying for information about public health alerts relevant to patient symptoms.

-When this parameter is used to limit the search, the Clinical Knowledge Source should not return any results which were updated after this date and time.
+When this parameter is used to limit the search, the Clinical Knowledge Directory should not return any results which were updated after this date and time.
 Clinical Knowledge Requesters shall not rely on this behavior.

-holder.assignedEntity.n holder.assignedEntity.certificateText
+holder.assignedEntity.n (deprecated) holder.assignedEntity.certificateText (deprecated)

-These parameters are designed to hold the user name and password used to authenticate with the Clinical Knowledge Source from the HL7 Version 3 message content.
+These parameters are designed to hold the user name and password used to authenticate with the Clinical Knowledge Directory from the HL7 Version 3 message content.
 However, this violates the separation of the security and access control layer from the application layer, and provide for an alternate method to request access to content that is not supported by common web application frameworks and tools.

-The Clinical Knowledge Requester Actor shall not use these parameters to authenticate with the Clinical Knowledge Source.
+The Clinical Knowledge Requester Actor should not use these parameters.
 There are numerous methods supported through the HTTP protocol to authenticate users with a web server, and one of these should be used instead.

 assignedAuthorizedPerson.id.root assignedAuthorizedPerson.id.extension

+These parameters are intended to convey the identifier of the person who is authorized to make the knowledge request.

-The Clinical Knowledge Requester may use these parameter to pass the user id and assigning authority to the Clinical Knowledge Source.
+The Clinical Knowledge Requester may use these parameter to pass the user id and assigning authority to the Clinical Knowledge Directory.

-When present, the Clinical Knowledge Source shall use this information in the audit log to identify the requester.
+When present, the Clinical Knowledge Directory shall use this information in the audit log to identify the requester.